ADHD And Parenthood: Tips for Parenting A Child With ADHD Symptoms

 Connect with other parents with ADHD-diagnosed children

 You may find it supportive and enlightening to join a support group for parents of children with ADHD.
 Sharing experiences and insights with others who understand exactly what you’re going through can relieve some of the stress and feelings of isolation you may be experiencing.
-Meeting others who are in similar situations can empower you to build a network of people who understand and encourage you.
+Meeting others who are in similar situations with similar emotions can empower you to build a network of people who understand and encourage you.

 Strike a balance between parenting and self-care